Enter your email here to receive Weekly Wide-Awake

 Hawksmoor

 Dinner was at The Hawksmoor.
-We walked into the amazing space and were immediately greeted with attention and care.
+We walked into the fantastic space and were greeted with attention and care.
 When we happened to run into friends, they accommodated a table switch after we had ordered.
-(That flexibility was truly appreciated.)
+(We truly appreciated the flexibilitygiven how busy they were.)
 Our dinner was delicious.
 We shared a bottle of Sancerre, Domaine la Clef du Recit, Anthony Girard, 2022, roasted currach scallops, and half a native lobster in garlic butter.
-I enjoyed a Kylemore Caesar, Dublin Bay monkfish, and strawberry hibiscus cheesecake.
-Greg had a fillet mignon and Peanut Butter Louis.
+We enjoyed a Kylemore Caesar, Dublin Bay monkfish, a fillet mignon, Peanut Butter Louis, and strawberry hibiscus cheesecake.

 About Katie